 About the Park

-Connecticut Lakes Headwaters Working Forest Recreation Program: The State of New Hampshire, in cooperation with The Forestland Group, provides high quality recreational opportunities that are consistent with a Forest Legacy Easement held by the State of New Hampshire.
-The property, owned by The Forestland Group, is a working forest and care should be taken on the roads and in the forest.
+The State of New Hampshire, in cooperation with Connecticut Lakes Realty Trust, provides high quality recreational opportunities on 146,000 acres of privately owned commercial forestry lands.
+The property is a working forest and care should be taken on the roads, trails and in the forest.

 Are pets allowed at Connecticut Lakes Headwaters Working Forest?